Pain Assessment and Management (Pediatric)

 Through a comprehensive pain assessment, the nurse can begin to understand the impact of pain.
 A pain assessment should include self-report, behavioral observations, and physiological measures.
 The nurse should explain to the family that the nature of pain is subjective and individual.
 Pain assessment requires that the nurse work with the patient and family to identify the level of pain before management of pain is considered.

-Barriers to treating pain in pediatric patients include:5
+Barriers to treating pain in pediatric patients include:4

 An understanding of tolerance, dependence, and addiction is vital when using opioids to treat pain in children.
 When assessing the presence and level of pain, tolerance is the most important factor.
 Tolerance is the body’s response to repeated administration of opioids, where the body becomes accustomed to the dose received and requires higher dosing to achieve the same relief.
 The nurse cannot assume adequate pain relief with the same dose and frequency of opioid medication.

-The purpose of pain assessment scales is to consistently use a valid, reliable measurement scale to guide clinical pain management toward meeting desired physiological and psychological patient outcomes.
-Developmentally appropriate pain scales include selected behavioral pain assessment scales for young children (Table 1), pain rating scales for children (Table 2), pain assessment scales for infants (Table 3), the Wong-Baker FACES® Pain Rating Scale (Figure 1), and the Faces Pain Scale–Revised (FPS-R).6
+The purpose of pain assessment scales is to consistently use a valid, reliable measurement scale to guide clinical pain management toward meeting desired physiologic and psychologic patient outcomes.
+Developmentally appropriate pain scales include selected behavioral pain assessment scales for young children (Table 1), pain rating scales for children (Table 2), pain assessment scales for infants (Table 3), the Wong-Baker FACES® Pain Rating Scale (Figure 1), and the Faces Pain Scale–Revised (FPS-R).5

 Different scales are used because pediatric patients (especially young children) have a limited range of experience and may be unable to use appropriate words to express their discomfort adequately.
 Observational pain scales are appropriate for neonates and infants to allow pain assessment in those unable to verbalize pain.
 Simple self-report scales using facial expressions (e.g., Wong-Baker FACES Pain Rating Scale) have been devised to allow children (approximately 3 years and older) to depict the intensity of their pain more precisely.1